-Through a combination of course work and clinical experiences the program prepares students for entry-level work as an athletic trainer in secondary schools, colleges, universities, sports medicine clinics, professional sports programs, industrial settings, and other healthcare environments.
-The program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-Students who complete the Athletic Training Program receive a Master of Science in Athletic Training degree and meet the requirements to sit for the Board of Certification Examination.
+The Athletic Training Master of Science program at the University of Michigan means unparalleled access to the nation's top researchers, medical practitioners, and clinical settings.
+At graduation, our students will be proficient in the prevention, treatment, and rehabilitation of musculoskeletal injuries.
+Our curriculum combines classroom instruction with hands-on clinical experiences and valuable mentorships.
+Through these experiences, the Athletic Training program will prepare students for a career as an athletic trainer in secondary schools, colleges, universities, sports medicine clinics, professional sports programs, industrial settings, and other healthcare environments.

+The University of Michigan Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Students who complete this program will receive a Master of Science in Athletic Training degree and meet the requirements to sit for the Board of Certification Examination.
 Certification is required to practice athletic training in most states.